 Program Overview

-FortiFi Financial (“FortiFi”) (“Third-Party Administrator,” “we,” “us” or “our”) is a third-party program administrator for the Florida PACE Funding Agency (“Authority”) Property Assessed Clean Energy (“PACE”) Program (“Program”).
+FortiFi Financial (“FortiFi”) (“Third-Party Administrator”, “we”, “us” or “our”) is a third-party program administrator for the Florida PACE Funding Agency (“Authority”) Property Assessed Clean Energy (“PACE”) Program (“Program”).
 We offer financing and refinancing of renewable energy, energy efficiency, flood and water mitigation, sewerage system and wind resistance improvements, and such other improvements, infrastructure or other work as may be authorized by law from time to time (collectively, the “Qualifying Improvements”).
-Products that are installed in connection with Qualifying Improvements must meet eligibility criteria (collectively, “Eligible Products”).
-Eligible Products must be affixed to residential real property (“Property”).
+Qualifying Improvements must be affixed to residential real property (“Property”).
 The Property must be located in a county or city that participates in the PACE Program (each a “Participating Municipality”).

 The Authority is a public body corporate, politic and local unit of government duly organized and existing under the provisions of the Florida Interlocal Cooperation Act of 1969, Chapter 163, Part I, Florida Statutes, as amended and is authorized by Section 163.08 Florida Statutes to provide statewide funding and financing for Qualifying Improvements.